pivotal-mea-pa/qnb-workshop/bbt-workshop/reservation-service-cf-demo.en.md

-# Reactive MVC
+# Spring Boot on Cloud Foundry
-In this lab we will learn how to take a simple Spring MVC project and make it reactive.
+In this lab we will learn how to deploy to Cloud Foundry

 ## Requirements
 1. Java 8+ JDK Installed